 I finally got enough nerve to ask the landowner’s permission one morning at the Tunica post office.
 I must have talked a blue-streak; in the meantime, he was in a hurry.
 He said yes, with one stipulation: “Keep the poachers out…and, oh yeah, watch out for the cottonmouths.”
 I would do both.
 A jackpot like this was rare, it was unearned, and it was November.
 Like the landowner, now I was suddenly in a hurry, and left the post office on a big business trip to Ace Hardware.

 For an Alabama quail hunter, shooting my first mallard duck in the Delta was going to take tactical gear.
 I bought a box of Federal lead number four shot, a Chick Majors duck call, a water-repellent canvas coat, and a pair of rubber non-insulated hip boots.
 Next, came a state license and a paper 1977 Mississippi state stamp signed by wildlife director Avery Wood, which is still in my possession.
-This faded relic, embossed with a painted drake Wood duck, is nothing less than iconic in a stamp collection.
+This faded relic, embossed with a painted drake Wood duck, is nothing less than iconic in a stamp collection, if you’re only accustomed to seeing the stamps sold at the staples near me, well, you have not seen much.
 After being informed about a required federal duck stamp and scrambling back to the post office, the buying spree was completed.
 I might add here: preparation is the key to hunting.
 Discovering a latent talent for preparation, I soon realized something was missing: decoys.
 The shelves at the hardware store were empty, my new art-form was waning, and in desperation, I turned to prowling.

 A few days before the season, I struck gold in the attic of the rental house.
 They were bagged in a mouse-eaten burlap sack in a forgotten corner and I thought for a moment that I heard fiddles and flutes.
 There were a dozen historic Victor decoys strung with monofilament line and spark-plug anchors.
 I had visions of mallards approaching these opening-day beauties like they owed ‘em money.